alex-eri/telepathy-eri/README.md

 Some ubuntu-specific notes
 ---------------------------

-For 12.10+ bubuntus copy files from accounts/* to /usr/share/accounts
+For 12.10+ bubuntus copy files from accounts/* to /usr/share/accounts in order to use with online-accounts

 Token authorize
 ---------------